kamenomagic/schismatic/index.md

 ---
 # Schismatic

+---
+## Roadmap

+* Add redux idioms and basics
+* Move pinouts pictures over from onenote
+* go through onenote to check it out
+* it's ok to add just links to things for tutorials, no need to copy things over and reexplain

 {% assign pages = site.pages | where: 'layout', 'page' | sort: 'path' %}
 {% assign last = '' %}
 {% for p in pages %}